monigusto/vagrant-monigusto/README.md

 - statsd: 8086
 - jmx: 8087
 - elasticsearch: 8088

+## Customize a basebox
+### Use the prebuild image (TODO)
+We will provide a pre-downloadable box file soon, so you can skip this part

+### Build it with veewee

+    bundle exec vagrant basebox build ubuntu-12.04
+    bundle exec vagrant basebox export ubuntu-12.04
+    bundle exec vagrant add ubuntu-12.04 ubunty-12.04.box

 # Technology used
 We use chef to set it up and have have use the following cookbooks: